afordfa/slayer_in_training/README.md

 3) Tabata timer feature
 4) Link to others on the app and have AMRP or run times contests with leader boards
 5) Pop-up banners of encouragement
+6) Build out resources page with user API search for videos

 Heroku link: https://slayer-in-training.herokuapp.com/